About South Wales

 ELECTION HUB for South Wales, New York voters: Voters in this community are served by the Erie County Board of Elections, located at 134 W. Eagle St, Buffalo, NY 14202.
 The office can be reached at (716) 858-8891, and its website is https://www2.erie.gov/BOE/.
 Residents can register to vote online at https://dmv.ny.gov/more-info/electronic-voter-registration-application.
 The registration deadline is 25 days before any election.
 A New York driver's license, permit, or non-driver ID is required to complete registration.

 Since the area is an unincorporated community, there are no municipal elections specific to South Wales.
 The nearest local elections are for the Town of Elma, which holds races for town supervisor and town council every two years.
 Candidate details are available through the Erie County Board of Elections website.
 Polling place assignments can be found using the 'Voter Lookup' tool on the county Board of Elections website.
 Election records in New York, including voter registration lists, campaign finance filings, and absentee ballot information, are public records available through the Erie County Board of Elections.
-Erie County recorded a voter turnout of 64.2% in the 2024 general election.
-The next scheduled elections for the area are the 2026 New York state and local elections, featuring races for governor, state legislature, and county-level offices.
+Erie County recorded a The next scheduled elections for the area are the 2026 New York state and local elections, featuring races for governor, state legislature, and county-level offices.
 Absentee and mail-in ballot applications must be submitted to the Erie County Board of Elections.
 The application deadline is typically 7 days before an election, and completed ballots must arrive at the Board of Elections by the close of polls on Election Day.

 Frequently Asked Questions